Dendyman/SMK_learning/Guided_Script_EN/README.md

 Next, select **Web & Mobile Application**\
 ![Name the project](./media/image5.png)

-For the *Project Name*, specify a name based on your user, such as **mob_app_ws_user(?),** add a comment in the description, and then click **Create** to initiate working on your application.\
+For the *Project Name*, specify a name based on your user, such as **mobile_app_ws_user(?),** add a comment in the description, and then click **Create** to start working on your application.\
 \
 ![](./media/image6.png)

 # Step 2 «Opening the Project, Home Page»:

-Upon completing Step 1, you will be redirected to the Build Apps Composer editor, which serves as a kind of IDE (Integrated Development Environment) for SAP Build Apps.
+Upon completing Step 1, you will be redirected to the Build Apps Composer editor, which is a kind of IDE (Integrated Development Environment) for SAP Build Apps.
 On the canvas, you can already see the initial **Home page** of your application with fields for the title and text:\
 ![](./media/image7.png)

 On the left, you will find elements that can be added to the canvas.
-On the right, there is a properties panel for the selected element, and at the bottom right, you will find the structure of elements on the canvas.
+On the right, there is a properties panel for the selected element, and at the bottom right, you will find the tree of elements on the canvas.
 Below, there is a panel for adding logic to the elements.

 In summary, building your application involves: